PrabhaBharadwaj/House_Price_Prediction/README.md

           13. lightgbm
           14. Artificial Neaural Networks

-## Lifecycle In A Data Science Projects
+## 3. Data Analysis - EDA
-1. Data Analysis(EDA)/ Data Cleaning
-2. Feature Engineering
-    - Null Handling,Outlier Handling, Numeric and Categorical feature handling, Sacling
-3. Feature Selection
-4. Model Building
-5. Model Evaluation
-6. Finalize Best model
-7. Apply same model to Test data, Rescale O/P back and Create Final Submission file
-5. Upload Final Submission file in Kaggle or Model Deployment

-## Splitted these activities into 2 sets

-1. This notepad will do all activities till preprocessing and Feature selctionIn
-2. "House_Price_Prediction_Model_Training_2" Notepad will do all Model build, evaluation and Final submission file cration

-#### In Data Analysis We will Analyze To Find out the below stuff
+### In Data Analysis We will Analyze To Find out the below stuff
 1. Check any Missing Values
 2. All The Numerical Variables
 3. Temporal Variables(Eg: Datetime Variables)¶